fillumina/Calculator/README.md

 ## Creating your own grammar

-The calculator is extremely flexible and easy to configure and modify by creating your own components using the constructors and implementig the interfaces but the most useful way of doing so is by creating your own grammar (or maybe extending the provided ones) using a builder:
+The calculator is extremely flexible and easy to configure and modify.
+You can create your own customized components using the constructors and implementig the interfaces.
+But the easier way of costumizeing it is by creating your own grammar (or maybe extending the provided ones) using a builder:

 ```java
     // creates a calculator with a custom grammar